iTrixPro/Parkmanager/README.md

 * command : node public/index.js

 # Register
-* To register yourself, you need to have a username which is not already used and a password which respect the conditions which are :
+* To register yourself, you need to have an username which is not already used and a password which respect the conditions which are :
   * min. length : 8
   * contains : 1 lowwer case, 1 upper case, 1 special character